-Trends articles are always interesting to write – they kinda tell you a story of this or that industry, leaving just enough room for predictions.
+Trends articles are always interesting to write – they kinda tell you a story of different industries, leaving just enough room for predictions.
 What will the industry be like this year and what will people bring to it?
 Will it change radically within several months or will it continue to move slowly but surely in the same direction it has been moving before?

 Table of contents: